Longfld/ASPNETCoreAngular4/README.md

 How to use it?

+For Visual Studio Code(VS Code):

 After download, go to the folder that contain package.json

-npm install
+>npm install

-If use Visual Studio 2015, just open it will do; If use VS Code then continue as below.

-dotnet restore
+>dotnet restore

+Now, if you are sure your global installed typescript is 2.0.3(that is version in our pacjage.json) or above, just need run:

+>tsc

+If you are not sure ore above does not work, try this:
-npm start  (this is for angular 2 compile) dotnet run
+> npm start  (this is for angular 2 compile)

+Finally start dotnet and browser http://localhost:5000
+>dotnet run

+For Visual Studio 2015: